Internationalization with Spring Boot REST

 • use-code-as-default-message – setting to ‘true’ will default the message code if the message is not found in the properties file.

-Then we created a simple @RestController which returns the locale-specific message.
-See without any configuration, Spring boot auto-configure MessageSource bean.
+When dealing with RESTful APIs, we need to get the reference of the MessageSource bean in the REST controller.
+For the demo, we created a simple @RestController that returns the locale-specific message.
+Notice that even without any configuration, Spring boot auto-configures MessageSource bean.

 import org.springframework.beans.factory.annotation.Autowired;